CGCooke/CGCooke.github.io/_posts/2015-1-25-256-Shades-Of-Grey.md

 A solution is to project that points so that there is a consistent and equal scale in the X/Y plane.
 One choice is to use a family of projections called [Universal Transverse Mercator](http://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system).
 Each UTM projection can map points from longitude & latitude to X & Y coordinates in meters.
 The UTM projection is useful because it locally preserves both shapes and distances, over a distances of up to several hundred kilometres.

-The tradeoff is that severalcan different UTM projections are required for different points on earth, 120 to be precise.
+The tradeoff is that several different UTM projections are required for different points on earth, 120 to be precise.
 Fortunately it is relatively trivial to work out the required projection based on the longitude and latitude.
 Almost every conceivable projection has been assigned a code by the European Petroleum Survey Group (EPSG).
 This EPSG code can be used to unambiguously specify the projection being used.
 With UTM, each code starts with either 327 or 326, depending on the hemisphere of the projection.

 {% highlight python %}